kiputron24/test-ngl-backend-express/README.md

 # NLG Backend Express

-Backend API for NLG (Natural Language Generation) application built with Express.js, TypeScript, MySQL, and Drizzle ORM.
+Backend API for NLG application built with Express.js, TypeScript, MySQL, and Drizzle ORM.

 ## 📋 Table of Contents